craimbert/docker-registry-cache-redis/README.md

 # docker-regsitry-cache-redis
 How to set up a Docker Registry v2 using redis for caching

-##Run redis cache container
+##Run redis container
 ````
 $ docker run --name cache-redis -d -p 6379:6379 redis
 ````

 ##Set up the IP of the host
-If you are using docker-machine, set IP to the IP of that machine; or just use "localhost" otherwise
+If you are using docker-machine, use the IP of that docker-machine; or just use "localhost" otherwise
 ````
 MY_IP=$(docker-machine ip $(docker-machine active))
 ````